- MyPlate outlines 5 important food groups for a well-balanced diet.

 What about the foods that are not shown on MyPlate?

-MyPlate is a simple image and therefore does not include everything you may eat or drink at meals.
+MyPlate is a general guideline therefore does not include everything you may eat or drink at meals.
 For example, water isn’t shown on the plate, even though water is something you should have every day.
-MyPlate also doesn’t include healthy fats such as olive or canola oil which may be used to prepare food or found in foods such as fish, nuts, and avocados.
-Foods and beverages that are high in saturated fats and added sugars, such as desserts, chips, and sodas are also not included in MyPlate.
-Although it’s okay to have these foods sometimes, they aren’t shown on MyPlate because they should not be consumed as often as the other 5 food groups.
+MyPlate also doesn’t include fats in the image; healthy fats such as olive or canola oil may be used to prepare foods and is also found in foods from other food groups such as in proteins and dairy (fish, nuts, avocados, milk, and cheese).
+Foods and beverages that we may consider “fun foods” such as desserts, chips, and sodas are also not included in MyPlate.
+These foods aren’t shown on MyPlate because as part of a healthy, balanced diet, they should not be consumed as often as the other food groups shown.